 The iconic tiara was gifted to Diana, Princess of Wales upon her marriage to Prince Charles.
 Princess Diana wore it on many occasions and the piece came to be associated with the image of the popular princess.

-The Cambridge Lovers Knot Tiara dates back to 1913.
-It was commissioned by Queen Mary (the present Queen’s grandmother) and modelled after one worn by her own grandmother, the Duchess of Cambridge.
+The Queen Mary Lover's Knot Tiara dates back to 1913.
+It was commissioned by Queen Mary (the present Queen’s grandmother) and modelled after the Cambridge Lover's Knot tiara worn by her grandmother, the Duchess of Cambridge.
 The tiara features large natural pearls hang down from 19 diamond lover’s knots (hence the name).